 Comparative safety claims

-Section 12 of the CAP Code applies to marketing communications for medicines, medical devices, treatments, health-related products and beauty products, and includes rules which relate to safety claims about these products.
+Section 12 of the CAP Code applies to ads for medicines, medical devices, treatments, health-related products and beauty products, and includes rules which relate to safety claims about these products.
 Rule 12.9 states that marketers must hold proof before suggesting their product is absolutely safe.
-In 2012, the ASA upheld a complaint about a claim that an electronic cigarette was “100% safe”, because the advertiser was unable to provide evidence to demonstrate that the product had no detrimental effect on the body (Cigirex Ltd, 28 March 2012).
-See also the section on electronic cigarettes below.

-Rule 12.10 prevents marketers from suggesting that their product is safe merely because it is "natural" or that a product is generally safer simply because it omits an ingredient in common use.
-In 2013, the ASA held that a claim that a product contained natural ingredients and, as such, was without side-effects, breached the Code because it implied that the product was safe merely because it was natural, contrary to rule 12.10 (Jazzy Deals Ltd, 17 July 2013).
-The claims "Since it is an entirely natural product, Xipisan causes no side effects, no chemical alteration of the body’s metabolism, no dangerous dehydration nor depression” and " ... diet pill with no side effects" have also been considered a breach of rule 12.9 (Famous Rainbow Corporation Pte Ltd, 20 October 2010).
+Additionally, Rule 12.10 prevents marketers from suggesting that their product is safe merely because it is "natural", or that a product is generally safer simply because it omits an ingredient in common use.
+By way of example, in 2013, the ASA concluded that a claim a product had no side effects due to the use of natural ingredients breached the CAP Code, as it implied the product was safe simply because it was natural (Jazzy Deals Ltd, 17 July 2013).

 Section 22 of the CAP Code concerns the regulation of marketing communications for electronic cigarettes.
-Marketers are advised to read the rules in Section 22 in full, which include a number of content requirements and prohibitions, before marketing electronic cigarettes.
+Marketers are advised to read the rules in Section 22 in full before marketing electronic cigarettes.

-In terms of safety claims for electronic cigarettes, CAP understands that the consensus among public health experts is that e-cigarettes are less harmful than smoked tobacco, but not “safe”.
-As such, claims of absolute safety are unlikely to be considered acceptable.
+In terms of safety claims for electronic cigarettes, CAP understands that the consensus among public health experts is that e-cigarettes are less harmful than smoked tobacco, but are not “safe”.
+As such, claims of absolute safety are unlikely to be considered acceptable by the ASA.

 Marketers should also consider whether any safety claim could be considered an implied health claim.
 Whether direct or implied, there are limitations on when health claims can be made, and certain types of claims are unlikely to be permitted.
 All health claims must be supported by robust evidence.